joker-b/botzo/_posts/2024-07-30-NowhereRide.md

 ## Pack for Your Goals

 Originally, I planned for a month-long ride along the Welsh coast.
-With that in mind, I aimed with a complete travel kit that could be 100% self-contained: I would depart the house by bicycle, with all my luggage, and return the same way.
+With that in mind, I aimed for a complete travel kit that could be 100% self-contained: I would depart the house by bicycle, with all my luggage, and return the same way.

 <figure class="align-center">
 <img src="https://www.botzilla.com/pix2024/brompton/packing-details.jpg">